sejori/peko/README.md

 <h3 id="request-handling">Request handling</h3>
 <p>
-    The included <code>staticHandler</code>, <code>ssrHandler</code> and <code>sseHandler</code> handlers can be plugged straight into a route and reduce boilerplate code to serve static assets, render JavaScript apps and stream server-sent events respectively.
+    The included <code>staticHandler</code>, <code>ssrHandler</code> and <code>sseHandler</code> handlers can be plugged straight into a route and reduce boilerplate code for serving static assets, rendering JavaScript apps to html or streaming server-sent events respectively.
 There are also authentication, logging and caching middleware.
 Of course, you can also create your own middleware or handlers and plug them into your routes (see <code>examples/custom-handler</code>).
 </p>

 <h3 id="response-caching">Response caching</h3>
 <p>
     In stateless computing, memory should only be used for source code and disposable cache data.
 Response caching ensures that we only store data that can be regenerated or refetched.
-Peko provides a <code>ResponseCache</code> utility to create caches and memoize functions with them.
-The <code>cacher</code> middleware wraps this and provides drop in response caching for your routes so that responses are not unecessarily rerendered (Response cache is indexed by serialized <a href="https://doc.deno.land/https://deno.land/x/peko/lib/server.ts/~/RequestContext">RequestContext</a>).
+Peko provides a <code>ResponseCache</code> utility for this.
+The <code>cacher</code> middleware wraps it and provides drop in response caching for your routes.
+The ResponseCache is indexed by serializing the incoming <a href="https://doc.deno.land/https://deno.land/x/peko/lib/server.ts/~/RequestContext">RequestContext</a> and has a configurable cache item lifetime.
+Coming soon: Automatically drop items when system memory is close to full.
 </p>

 <h3 id="#events">Events</h3>